-You may also have a platelet transfusion if your counts are low before a procedure where there is a risk of bleeding.
+You may also have a platelet transfusion if your platelet count is low before a procedure where there is a risk of bleeding.
 This includes surgery, a lumbar puncture or bone marrow aspiration.
 The platelet transfusion will reduce the risk of any bleeding during or after the procedure.

 Before you have a transfusion, your doctor will explain why it is being given.
-You will usually be asked to sign a form saying that you give your permission (consent) for the hospital staff to give you a platelet transfusion.
-No medical treatment can be given without your consent.
+They may also give you information to read.
+You will be asked to give your permission (consent) for the hospital staff to give you a platelet transfusion.
+Medical treatment can only be given with your consent.

+The platelets for transfusion are yellow-coloured and stored in small plastic bags.
 Platelets are given by a drip (infusion) into one of your veins.
 A nurse will put a short, thin tube (cannula) into a vein in your arm or hand.
 This is then connected to a drip.
-If you have a central line or PICC line in place for other treatments, your nurse can connect this to your drip instead.
+If you have a central line or PICC line, your nurse can connect this to your drip instead.

 Reactions to the platelets

-During the transfusion, you will have your temperature, pulse and blood pressure checked regularly by the nurses.
-This is to make sure you are not having a reaction.
-Common reactions can be:
+During the transfusion, your nurse will regularly check your temperature, pulse and blood pressure.
+This is to make sure you are not having a reaction to the platelets.

 - a rise in temperature